-Location: University Center, Room 250 Telephone: 678-466-5444
+Location: University Center, Room 250

-The Office of Community Standards works to educate students on their rights and responsibilities in the University Community, and through its processes and procedures, ensures accountability for improper behavior, upholds the requirements of due process, and applies fair, appropriate, and educational disciplinary sanctions for conduct violations.
+The Office of Community Standards works to educate students on their rights and responsibilities in the University Community, and through its processes and procedures, ensures accountability for improper behavior, upholds the requirements of due process, and when applicable, levies fair, appropriate, and educational disciplinary sanctions for conduct violations.

-- Conflict Resolution and Mediation Services

-- Alcohol Education and Programming

-- Conduct Corner Newsletter

-- Peer Health Educator

-- Programming on various conduct issues

-- Leadership Opportunities

-- Resources of Faculty about Academic Misconduct
+Conflict Resolution and Mediation Services Alcohol Education and Programming Peer Health Educator Programming on various conduct issues Experiential and Leadership Opportunities for students, faculty, and staff Resources for Faculty about Academic Misconduct

-Hours of Operation: Monday - Friday: 8:00 a.m. - 5:00 p.m.
-Online: http://clayton.edu/community-standards.
+Hours of Operation: Mon.-Fri.: 8:00am-5:00pm Online: http://clayton.edu/community-standards.